ehrlich89/forensics/README.md

 @end
 ```
 ### Advertising
 The BlueRange SDK also supports broadcasting Bluetooth Low Energy advertising messages.
 To do that, you must include the UIBackgroundModes key with the bluetooth-peripheral value in the app's Info.plist.
-However, as described in the [Core Bluetooth Programming Guide](https://developer.apple.com/library/ios/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html) the app is to send a list of service UUIDs with the advertising messages.
+However, as described in the [Core Bluetooth Programming Guide](https://developer.apple.com/library/ios/documentation/NetworkingInternetWeb/Conceptual/CoreBluetooth_concepts/CoreBluetoothBackgroundProcessingForIOSApps/PerformingTasksWhileYourAppIsInTheBackground.html) you can only send a list of service UUIDs with the advertising messages.
 To do that, create an instance of the ```BeaconAdvertiser``` class and call the ```startAdvertisingWithServiceUUIDs``` method.
 ```objective-c
 #import "BeaconAdvertiser.h"